Sovereign AI

 SOVEREIGN COMPUTE

-High-density compute clusters in standardized containers.
+High-density compute clusters in standardized modules.
 No virtualization overhead — pure performance for AI training and inference.
 Fully operator-controlled to ensure data remains within the owner's legal perimeter.

 SELF-POWERED OPERATION